 Alongside this, tailor your degree to include topics which interested you in earlier years.
 Specialised topic modules allow you to choose from a menu of different research topics so you can focus more on your areas of interest.
 Areas such as motor control and neuro-rehabilitation, exercise and psychological health and exercise medicine, health and nutrition, stem cells, neurodegeneration, and cellular cardiology.

 Our Integrated Masters MBiol programme shares the same year 1 and 2 studying with our BSc programme, providing a broad foundation knowledge and skills.
 In year 3, the theory and skills modules are the same as for the BSc programme.
 However, the Capstone Research Project is replaced by a critical review project and experimental proposal and plan, linked to and to prepare you for your extended research project in year 4.

-Specialised topics in human physiology, physical activity & health II - Students have the opportunity to build their knowledge of research in specific topic areas led by active researchers in the field of study.
-It will introduce students to a range of research topics in the physiological sciences, physical activity and health, and the broader biomedical sciences, and develop their ability to collate, critically analyse, and describe scientific information.
+Specialised Topics in Human Physiology, Physical Activity & Health II (20 credits) - You’ll further build your knowledge of research in specific topic areas led by active researchers in the field of study.
+You’ll be introduced to a range of research topics in the physiological sciences, physical activity and health, and the broader biomedical sciences, and develop your ability to collate, critically analyse, and describe scientific information.
 Topics covered will reflect current research interests of the School, and may include, for example, exercise and psychological health, health and nutrition, or cellular cardiology.